raphael-group/CNT-MD/README.md

 Hence, the running time from each starting point is at most of `*120*5 sec = 600 sec = 10 min`.
 As such, the execution of all the starting points will last for up to `25*10 min = 250 min = 4,2 hr` since each worker runs 25 starting points.
 Moreover, the size of the interval for Lambda_max is 100 (`-Z 100` and `-lbZ` left to default 0) and the number of iteration of the searching scheme is logarithmic, i.e. approximately 8 iterations, since we are using the default binary search.
-Therefore the main algorithm will be repeated by the seatchin scheme for 8 times and the entire procedure will be executed for at most `8*4,2 hr = 34 hr` (using a higher number of workers equal to 10 we can already improve to the expected total running time to 7 hr).
+Therefore the main algorithm will be repeated by the searching scheme for 8 times and the entire procedure will be executed for at most `8*4,2 hr = 34 hr` (using a higher number of workers equal to 10 we can already improve to the expected total running time to 7 hr).
 Since the number of threads of each worker is set to 2, a total of 4 cores will be used on the same machines and they must be available to guarantee the expected running time.
 Furthermore, each worker can use at most 4 GB (`-m`) and this guarantees that the memory of the machine will not be exhausted by using a total of `2*4 GB = 8 GB`.
 The threshold value `-t 0.001` means that a difference between each observed fractional copy number and the result is tolerated up to 0.001 (below that threshold, drops in the objective are not considered as an improvement).
 The parameter `-ss 12` determines the random seed that will be used and this is important for replicating the execution.
 Lastly, the final result will be written in the output file `result.out` and the log is written by redirection in the file `log`.

 To visualize the resulting copy-number tree: